arielenter/laravel-phpdoc-management/README.md

 ```

-If we use ‘print_r’ on the variable ‘$arielenter_laravel_phpdoc_management::array_values.new’ we’ll now see that array’s key have been change accordingly:
+If we use ‘print_r’ on the variable ‘$new’ we’ll now see that array’s key have been change accordingly:

 ```php
 Array